-This page details version differences in Camera HALs, APIs, and associated Android Compatibility Test Suite (CTS) tests.
-It also covers several architectural changes made to harden and secure the camera framework in Android 7.0 and the updates vendors must make to support these changes in their camera implementations.
+This page details version differences in Camera HALs, APIs, and associated Compatibility Test Suite (CTS) tests.
+It also covers several architectural changes made to harden and secure the camera framework in Android 7.0, the switch to Treble in Android 8.0, and the updates vendors must make to support these changes in their camera implementations.

 The following terms are used on this page: